 - Learn to build a kit

-- Makeup application techniques (including bridal and special effects)
+- Different makeup application techniques (including bridal and special effects)

 Depending on where you live, you may or may not need a license to be hired as a makeup artist.
-One of the biggest makeup artist industries in the world is in NYC and there you do not need a license.
+One of the biggest makeup artist industries in the world is in NYC—here, you do not need a license.
 In most areas around the world, having the skills to perform is more important and valuable than having a diploma from an organization.

 What you’ll need: